librescoot/pm-service/README.md

         Default power state (run, suspend, hibernate, hibernate-manual, hibernate-timer, reboot) (default "suspend") -hibernation-timer duration
-        Duration of the hibernation timer (default 5d) -ignore-services
+        Duration of the hibernation timer (default 5d) -inhibitor-duration duration
-        Ignore the state of currently active services when evaluating if the system can be suspended -inhibitor-duration duration
         Duration the system is held active after suspend is issued (default 500ms) -pre-suspend-delay duration